-In 2016, we began to use a new generation of extended half-life (EHL) recombinant CFCs where the half-life in the blood was extended by linking the FVIII (for Haemophilia A) or FIX (for Haemophilia B) to the Fc portion of an immunoglobulin.
-This allowed for less frequent intravenous infusion and higher trough levels of factor in the blood, providing more protection from bleeding into joints or muscles.
+In 2016, we began to use a new generation of extended half-life (EHL) recombinant CFCs.
+Linking the FVIII (for Haemophilia A) or FIX (for Haemophilia B) to the Fc portion of an immunoglobulin extended the half-life.
+This allowed for less frequent intravenous infusion and higher trough levels of factor in the blood.
+This provided more protection from bleeding into joints or muscles.

 New interventions see less bleeding or pain in patients

 The Irish Haemophilia Society have published outcome data demonstrating that these new products resulted in less bleeding, less chronic pain in damaged joints, less acute pain and less frequent use of pain medication.
 There was also a significant reduction in the number of activities of daily living adversely affected by haemophilia.

 In the past year, a new treatment based on a monoclonal antibody, which mimics the effect of the missing FVIII in Haemophilia A, has been licensed by the European Medicines Agency (EMA) for use in those with inhibitors or antibodies to FVIII.
 Gene therapy subsequently has a significant reduction in bleeding and avoiding the requirement for intravenous infusion.